yzernik/ElevatorControlSystem/README.md

 ### Data Structures

+The `ElevatorControlSystem` stores the current status of the elevators in a map with the id of the elevator as the key, and the status as the value.

-The `ElevatorControlSystem` needs to have a representation of the `PickupRequest`'s that have been made.
+The `ElevatorControlSystem` also has a representation of the `PickupRequest`'s that have been made.
 I use Scala's mutable Queue to store the pickup requests.